Esperos Kallitheas B.C.: Women's team

 Esperos also had a women's basketball team.
-The women's team was one of the original founders of the successful club Esperides Kallitheas, that was founded in 1995.
-Esperides Kallitheas won 2 Greek Women's League championships, and 4 Greek Women's Cups.
-In 2012, the women's club merged with Ikaros Kallitheas, and ended its individual existence.
+The women's team was the original founder of the successful club Esperides Kallitheas, that was founded in 1995.

+In 2012, Esperides women's club merged with Ikaros Kallitheas, and ended its individual existence, however Esperides subtracted Ikaros' name in the recent years.

+Esperos re-established women's team in 2023 and is playing in ESKANA Regional Α League.